nruzic45/Interesting_projects_of_mine/README.md

   using two threads, one that supported the GUI, and one that calculated roll, pitch and yaw of the arduino and some I/O opperations.

 ## ML_practice
-3. Some Machine learning practice.
-And a stacked gradient boosed random tree model that was developed to classify different types of soil, given geological data underneath NIS oil rigs.
+3. A stacked gradient boosed random tree model that was developed to classify different types of soil, given geological data underneath NIS oil rigs.

 ## Double_pendulum